sendgrid/sendgrid-java/USAGE.md

 **This endpoint allows you to retrieve all of your global email statistics between a given date range.**

-Parent accounts will see aggregated stats for their account and all subuser accounts.
-Subuser accounts will only see their own stats.
+Parent accounts will see aggregated stats for their account and all sub-user accounts.
+Sub-user accounts will only see their own stats.

 ### GET /stats